martinstoeger/magnum.fd/_sources/install.txt

 Building with CVode evolver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you want to use MicroMagnum with the implicit CVode evolver you can get it on the sundials download page.
+If you want to use magnum.fd with the implicit CVode evolver you can get it on the sundials download page.
 http://computation.llnl.gov/casc/sundials/download/download.html

 Or get the package directly: